POP-UP COVID TEST EVENTS supporting safer reopening

 Tests = safer social!

-A Pop-Up Covid Test Event are is taking place until Tuesday, May 5, at the Halifax Convention Centre from 12:00 - 7:00 pm.
+A Pop-Up Covid Test Event are is taking place at the Halifax Convention Centre.
+Follow @hfxconventions to keep up to date on dates & times.

 (Enter the Halifax Convention Centre through the Argyle Street doors).